tc39/proposal-decorators/README.md

 #### Private methods and accessors

 Private names can be bound to storage on the instance, to methods, or to accessors.
 A reference like `#x` may have any of these semantics.
 The choice among these semantics is final by the time the decorators have all run--an initial value is present syntactically, and it may be modified by decorators.
 The possible semantics are:
 - *Field*: This is similar to a data property on an instance of a JavaScript object.
-Instances have an internal slot which holds private state values, and
+Instances have an internal slot which holds private state values, and they can be read and written.
+Fields are always read/write.
 - *Method*: This is similar to a method on a prototype.
 References to read the private field always evaluate to the same Function, and writes result in a ReferenceError.
 - *Accessor*: This is similar to a getter/setter pair.
 References to read and write the private field invoke fixed functions which are set when defining the field (either syntactically or by a decorator).